What is the theme of this year’s report?

 What is the confidence interval?

-The confidence intervals, as shown by the horizontal lines at the right-hand end of the country bars, show the range of values within which there is a 95% likelihood of the population mean being located.
-These are useful to readers wishing to see whether countries differ significantly in the average life evaluations.
+As shown by the horizontal lines (or light grey highlight) at the right-hand end of the country bars, the confidence intervals show the range of values within which there is a 95% likelihood of the population mean being located.
+These are useful for readers wishing to see whether countries differ significantly in the average life evaluations; countries with non-overlapping 95% confidence intervals are estimated to have statistically different average life evaluation ratings.

 Where do the sub-bars come from for each of the six explanatory factors?

 The sub-bars show, tentatively, what share of a country’s overall score can be explained by each of the six factors in Table 2.1.
-The sub-bars are calculated by multiplying average national data for the period 2013-2015 for each of the six factors (minus the value of that variable in Dystopia) by the coefficient on this variable in the first equation of Table 2.1.
+The sub-bars are calculated by multiplying average national data for the period of 2019-2021 for each of the six factors (minus the value of that variable in Dystopia) by the coefficient on this variable in the first equation of Table 2.1.
 This product then shows the average amount by which the overall happiness score (the life evaluation) is higher in a country because they perform better than Dystopia on that variable.
+More on this under the question relating directly to Dystopia.

 To describe an example, let’s look at the variable of life expectancy in the case of Brazil.
-First we calculate the number of years by which healthy life expectancy in Brazil exceeds that in the country with the lowest life expectancy.
-Then we multiply this number of years by the estimated Table 2.1 coefficient for life expectancy.
-This product then shows the average amount by which the overall happiness score (the life evaluation) is higher in Brazil because life expectancy is higher there than it is in the country with the lowest life expectancy.
-This process is repeated for each country and each of the six variables.
+First, we calculate the number of years by which healthy life expectancy in Brazil exceeds that of the country with the lowest life expectancy.
+Then, we multiply this number of years by the estimated coefficient for life expectancy in the first column of Table 2.1.
+This product then shows the average amount by which the overall happiness score (the life evaluation) is higher in Brazil because life expectancy is higher than in the country with the lowest life expectancy.
+This process is repeated for each country and for each of the six variables.

 What is Dystopia?

 Dystopia is an imaginary country that has the world’s least-happy people.
-The purpose in establishing Dystopia is to have a benchmark against which all countries can be favorably compared (no country performs more poorly than Dystopia) in terms of each of the six key variables, thus allowing each sub-bar to be of positive width.
+The purpose in establishing Dystopia is to have a benchmark against which all countries can be favorably compared (no country performs more poorly than Dystopia) in terms of each of the six key variables, thus allowing each sub-bar to be of positive (or zero, in six instances) width.
 The lowest scores observed for the six key variables, therefore, characterize Dystopia.
-Since life would be very unpleasant in a country with the world’s lowest incomes, lowest life expectancy, lowest generosity, most corruption, least freedom and least social support, it is referred to as “Dystopia,” in contrast to Utopia.
+Since life would be very unpleasant in a country with the world’s lowest incomes, lowest life expectancy, lowest generosity, most corruption, least freedom, and least social support, it is referred to as “Dystopia,” in contrast to Utopia.

 What are the residuals?